IAHispano/Applio-Docs/Guides/Audio/UVR.md

   - UVR-MDX-NET Crowd HQ 1 (to remove crowd from vocals)
 - **VR Arch models**
   - UVR-DeEcho-DeReverb (to remove reverb from vocals)
+  - UVR-BVE-4B_SN-44100-1 (to separate 2 or more voices singing at the same time)
   - 5_Hp-Karaoke-UVR (to remove choruses from vocals)
   - UVR-DeNoise (to remove noise from vocals)
 - **Demucs**